Katherine Mansfield: London and Europe

 She moved to London in 1903, where she attended Queen's College with her sisters.
 Mansfield recommenced playing the cello, an occupation that she believed she would take up professionally, but she began contributing to the college newspaper with such dedication that she eventually became its editor.
 She was particularly interested in the works of the French Symbolists and Oscar Wilde, and she was appreciated among her peers for her vivacious, charismatic approach to life and work.

 Mansfield met fellow student Ida Baker at the college, and they became lifelong friends.
 They both adopted their mother's maiden names for professional purposes, and Baker became known as LM or Lesley Moore, adopting the name of Lesley in honour of Mansfield's younger brother Leslie.

 Mansfield travelled in Continental Europe between 1903 and 1906, staying mainly in Belgium and Germany.
 After finishing her schooling in England she returned to New Zealand, and only then began in earnest to write short stories.
 She had several works published in the Native Companion (Australia), her first paid writing work, and by this time she had her heart set on becoming a professional writer.
 This was also the first occasion on which she used the pseudonym K. Mansfield.
 She rapidly grew weary of the provincial New Zealand lifestyle and of her family, and two years later, headed back to London.
 Her father sent her an annual allowance of 100 pounds for the rest of her life.
 In later years, she expressed both admiration and disdain for New Zealand in her journals, but she never was able to return there because of her tuberculosis.

 Mansfield had two romantic relationships with women that are notable for their prominence in her journal entries.
 She continued to have male lovers and attempted to repress her feelings at certain times.
 Her first same-sex romantic relationship was with Maata Mahupuku (sometimes known as Martha Grace), a wealthy young Māori woman whom she had first met at Miss Swainson's school in Wellington and again in London in 1906.
-In June 1907, she wrote:"I want Maata—I want her as I have had her—terribly.
-This is unclean I know but true."She often referred to Maata as Carlotta.
-She wrote about Maata in several short stories.
+In June 1907, Mansfield wrote:"I want Maata—I want her as I have had her—terribly.
+This is unclean I know but true."
+Often referring to Maata as Carlotta, Mansfield wrote about her in several short stories.
 Maata married in 1907, but it is claimed that she sent money to Mansfield in London.
 The second relationship, with Edith Kathleen Bendall, took place from 1906 to 1908.
 Mansfield professed her adoration for her in her journals.